anasfik/openai/README.md

 #### Note:

-Please note that this client SDK connects directly to openAI APIs using http requests, it doesn't provide any additional APIs than what exists [here](https://platform.openai.com/docs/introduction/overview).
+Please note that this client SDK connects directly to [OpenAI APIs](https://platform.openai.com/docs/introduction/overview) using HTTP requests.

+## Key Features

+- Easy to use methods that reflect exactly the OpenAI documentation, with additional functionalities that make it better to use with Dart Programming Language.
+- Authorize just once, use it anywhere and at any time in your application
+- Developer-friendly.
+- `Stream` functionality for completions API.
+-

-## Code Progress
+## Code Progress (100 %)

-- [ ] ChatGPT ( as soon as possible when it's released )
 - [x] [Authentication](#authentication)
 - [x] [Models](#models)
 - [x] [Completions](#completions)